aahmad94/kondo/README.md

 ### Additional Setup Notes

 - **Languages**: The app supports Japanese, Korean, Spanish, and Arabic.
 The seed script creates these languages in the database.
-- **Authentication**: Users sign in with Google OAuth and get default bookmarks created automatically.
+- **Authentication**: Users sign in with Google OAuth and get default study decks created automatically.
 - **Database**: Uses Prisma ORM with PostgreSQL for data management.

 ### Available Scripts